JoshuaGrams/philtre2d/doc/engine/draw-order.md

 Draw Order
 ==========

 Handles lists of objects by layer/depth.
-Supports both depths (I recommend you use integers, though currently any numbers should work) and named layers.
+Supports both named layers and depths.
+I recommend that you use integer depths, though currently it should accept any number.

 Create a draw order with: